MicrosoftDocs/learn/learn-pr/azure/share-bicep-modules-using-private-registries/includes/2-understand-module-registries.md

 Currently, Bicep supports Azure Container Registry.
 In the future, Microsoft plans to support other registries, such as Docker Hub.

 Azure Container Registry provides multiple service tiers, with different capabilities and limits.
 When you provision your own registry, you'll need to select the tier that suits your requirements.
-You'll get links to more information in the summary unit.
+There are links to more information in the summary unit.

 Soon, you'll learn how to publish modules to a registry.